Web Services

 CloseOff

-• A dot is used for the decimal output.
+• A dot (.) is used as the decimal separator.

 Example – Pulse Input